IdahK/employee_mgt_system/README.md

 * [Integration Testing](https://www.baeldung.com/spring-boot-testing)
 * [REST Applications](https://spring.io/guides/gs/rest-service/)

-**Reactive programming** is a design paradigm that allows development of **event-driven web applications** which are responsiive and scalable.
+**Reactive programming** is a design paradigm that allows development of **event-driven web applications** which are responsive and scalable.
 It is based on Reactive Streams which handles streams of data which are asynchronous.

 Why Spring Webflux?
 Well, reactive programming is achieved in Spring Webflux through the use of **Mono and Flux** classes which represent a **single or multiple values over time respectively**.